top of page

 📌 A big plus: there was no stamp on the passport.

-📌you will need to find a local guide, independent traveling is cheap too but so are guides.
+📌 You will need to find a local guide — independent traveling is cheap too but so are Iran local guides.

-Solo traveling in Iran + rules on wearing a hijab
+Solo traveling in Iran + Hijab rules Iran

 As much as it pains me to see the struggles of the women of Iran, as a tourist, I found the people to be warm and welcoming.

-Yes, you will be required to wear a hijab, if this bothers you, perhaps best not to go.
+Yes, you will be required to wear a hijab.
+If this bothers you, perhaps best not to go.
 I didn't feel unsafe since I did go with a local.
-It does help to have a guide in such places, where arabic is the main language in remote villages.
-If you choose not to go with a guide, you can also travel independently, as long as you are willing to follow the rules of the land.
+It does help to have a guide in such places, where Arabic is the main language in remote villages.
+If you choose not to go with a guide, you can also travel independently, as long as you are willing to follow the rules of the land — like the hijab rules Iran enforces.

-As in many of Middle East countries, avoid the summer months.
+As in many Middle East offbeat travel destinations, avoid the summer months.
 It is best to go during the "winter" season between October to February for the best experience.

 Language